Houston Program History

 Houston Program Accreditation

-The Houston location received initial accreditation in 2010 from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
-The current status is accredited.
+The Houston location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee for the Anesthesiologist Assitant (ARC - AA).

-The next review will take place in 2019.
+The next review will take place before 2030.

 Find more details on the accreditation of both the Houston location and the university here.